bondcab/Meet/README.md

 # Meet-App

-A serverless, progressive web application built with React using test-driven development which uses the Google Calendar API to fetch upcoming events
+A serverless, progressive web application built with React using test-driven development which uses the Google Calendar API to fetch upcoming events.

+The serverless functions will enable fast and easy deployment, scalability and cost efficiency.

+This app specifically will use AWS Lambda for authentication, authorisation, geolocation services and event search.

 ## User Stories